mixpanel/docs/pages/docs/features/sessions.md

 Session ID Property is set to `session_id`

-1. A user performs “Event A” at 11:00 am with the `session_id` property set to value `123` and triggering the “Session Start” event.
+1. A user performs "Event A" at 11:00 am with the `session_id` property set to value `123` and triggering the "Session Start" event.
-2. They then wait 15 minutes and perform “Event B” at 11:15 am with the `session_id` property set to value `456`.
-Since the `session_id` property has changed, “Session End” and “Session Start” events are triggered.
-The "Session End" time is the time that “Event A” was performed resulting in a session length of 0 minutes for “Session 1”.
+2. They then wait 15 minutes and perform "Event B" at 11:15 am with the `session_id` property set to value `456`.
+Since the `session_id` property has changed, "Session End" and "Session Start" events are triggered.
+The "Session End" time is the time that "Event A" was performed resulting in a session length of 0 minutes for "Session 1".
-3. The user then waits 15 minutes and performs “Event C” at 12:45 am.
+3. The user then waits 15 minutes and performs "Event C" at 12:45 am.
-4. The user then waits 15 minutes and performs “Event D” at 12:15 pm.
+4. The user then waits 15 minutes and performs "Event D" at 12:15 pm.
 5. Assuming the next event has a different `session_id` or no other events occur for the remainder of the day, another "Session End" event will be triggered.
 The time of the "Session End" is the last event performed at 12:15 pm.
-Therefore the session length for “Session 2” is 60 minutes.
+Therefore the session length for "Session 2" is 60 minutes.

 ## Session Properties